2026 U.S. Open Fan Information Guide

 - To always ensure your safety, walk carefully and never run.

-- The U.S. Open Championship involves substantial walking on grass hills, dirt paths and other uneven surfaces.
+- The U.S. Open involves substantial walking on grass hills, dirt paths and other uneven surfaces.
 Please wear appropriate footwear such as sneakers or golf shoes.

 - Drink plenty of fluids to prevent dehydration.